Signatures of the order parameter of a superconducting adatom layer in magnetic field dependent quasiparticle interference: Quasiparticle interference

 \subsection{QPI in the on-shell approximation}

-The function $\Lambda^{\mu}_q [\omega]$, defined in Eqn.~\eqref{eq:Lambda_def}, includes all possible single elastic scattering events at energy $\omega$ where a quasiparticle picks up momentum $q$ from the scatterer.
+The function $\Lambda^{\mu}_q [\omega]$, defined in Eq.~\eqref{eq:Lambda_def}, includes all possible single elastic scattering events at energy $\omega$ where a quasiparticle picks up momentum $q$ from the scatterer.
 The dominant contributions to $\Lambda^{\mu}_q [\omega]$ come from on-shell scattering, for which $\omega^2 = E_{k}^2 = E_{k-q}^2$ (such that both propagators hit a pole) --- in other words, the dominant scattering occurs between momenta on the CCE at energy $\omega$.
-Writing out the summands explicitly using Eqn.~\eqref{eq:bare_Green_function}, a charge impurity yields \begin{widetext}
+Writing out the summands explicitly using Eq.~\eqref{eq:bare_Green_function}, a charge impurity yields \begin{widetext}

 \end{widetext} Physically, the denominators are the same in the two cases because the on-shell condition depends only on the energy of the scattered quasiparticle, and not on the properties of the scatterer.
 This means that for any scatterer, strong features in the FT-STS signal are constrained to lie in the same regions of $q$-space where the on-shell condition is satisfied, i.e.~where the joint density of states for momentum transfer $q$ is large.
 Crucially, however, even if a scattering process is energetically on-shell, a mismatch between the states involved\footnote{Specifically, a mismatch between the particle-hole pseudospinors.} may partially or completely suppress the scattering.
 The numerators of Eqns.~\eqref{eq:charge_integrand} and \eqref{eq:vortex_integrand} are hence different because, roughly speaking, the intermediate states\footnote{The term ``intermediate states'' is imprecise in this context, because there are no true intermediate states in the first Born approximation.
 The term remains useful in the present context because the states we are probing (pure electron or pure hole states) are not the energy eigenstates of the unperturbed system, so the bare (mean-field) propagator by itself already produces transitions between them.} of the scattering process are different for the two types of scatterer.
 The difference originates in the fact that a charge impurity scatters particles into particles (and holes into holes), while a vortex scatters particles into holes (and vice versa).